masriamir/knodel/docs/development/testing.md

 ## Overview

-knodel uses `pytest` for testing, `ruff` for linting and formatting, and `mypy` for type checking.
+Knodel uses `pytest` for testing, `ruff` for linting and formatting, and `mypy` for type checking.
 All tests should pass before committing changes.

 ## Running Tests